 Next time you come across a complaint - put yourself in the customer's position.
 Try and think of how they must be feeling.
 In reality, you don’t have to actually feel upset.
 What you should do though is let them know you understand.

 A reassuring phrase will let them feel safe and it will help you make a connection with them based on understanding and trust.
 You can try working on this skill through phone calls and everyday interactions with customers.

 Showing someone they have your full attention when they speak is a very important skill and is closely tied with developing empathy with your prospects.
 Giving someone your attention will show them that you are taking the time to understand them and analyze their problems as if they were your own.

 A customer wants to know their problems are taken seriously.
-You can achieve that very easily.
-One trick is to repeat what the customer is saying in order to show them that you are paying close attention.
+You can achieve that very easily by listening attentively.

 A simple question you can use is “How am I doing with meeting your needs?”
 A simple phrase like this will not only help you improve your quality of services, but will also help you build a closer relationship with your customer.